[Editor's note: this article was first published in 2014 and has been updated on August 18, 2020.]

 - 71% of smartphone owners sleep with or next to their mobile phone on a typical night.

 Which apps lead the charts?

-Let’s take a closer look at how people use these apps on a daily basis and how they interfere with their daily schedules.
+Let’s take a closer look at when people use these apps and how they interfere with their daily schedules.

 YOU MIGHT ALSO BE INTERESTED IN